krysalead/um.backend/readme.md

 # Swim-Server

+> Don't drawn, just swim

-Swim server is a rest server made easy and clean, it provide a squeleton of a REST server in Node using Swagger, Hapi, Mongoose, Typescript, JWT, MongoDB, inversifyJS.
+Swim server is a rest server made easy and clean, it provides a skeleton of a REST server in Node using Swagger, Hapi, Mongoose, Typescript, JWT, MongoDB, inversifyJS.
 It is highly customizable and flexible.
-Fork it and make your change following the below instruction and rebase when there is a new version so you will get the update.
+Fork it and make your changes following the below instructions and rebase when there is a new version so you will get the updates.
-You can change it as you want and if you wish share what you did with others.
+You can change it as you want and if you wish share what you did with others with a pull-request.

 ## Prerequisit